yishvendrabaghel/DevOps-CI-CD/README.md

    - Update the Helm chart with the new image tag.
 2. ArgoCD will automatically deploy the changes to the Kubernetes cluster.

-### And that’s it! 🎉 You now have a fully automated CI/CD pipeline for the Go web application.
+### And that’s it! 🎉 You now have a fully automated CI/CD pipeline for the Go Application.

 ---